dhruvshrivastava18/heka-swift-package/README.md

 2) Open your Flutter project in Xcode by right-clicking on the `ios` folder and selecting `Open in Xcode`.
 Next, enable `HealthKit` by adding a capability inside the `Signing & Capabilities` tab of the Runner target's settings.
 Also, make sure to enable the background delivery option.

-3) Add this package under `Project` -> `Package dependencies` in your Xcode project.

 ## Usage

+Import the SDK by adding the following:

+    import heka

-The following lines of code will be enough to render the UI component with state management and syncing logic plugged in.
+To render the UI component with state management and syncing logic plugged in, add the following lines:

 ```swift
 HekaUIView(